danbetea/BetaEnsemblesSampling.jl/README.md

 Lambda = LbetaE_eval_samples(1000, 100, 2.5, 1.0, 4.0, 10000)
 ```

-Each of the ```num_samples``` rows of ```Lambda``` is an iid sample containing the first 100 eigenvalues.
+Each of the ```num_samples``` rows of ```Lambda``` is an iid sample containing
+the first 100 eigenvalues.

 ## Idea

-While other packages providing similar functionality exist (see below), the idea is to provide a package that is:
+While other packages providing similar functionality exist (see below), the
+ idea is to provide a package that is:

-- focused solely on sampling for researchers who want to experiment with classical random matrix models;
+- focused solely on sampling for researchers who want to experiment with
+ classical random matrix models;
 - fast;
 - easy to use;
 - easy to read;
 - easy to modify for users unfamiliar with Julia;
-- useful for batch sampling for situations in which taking a large number of iid samples (e.g. to compute expectations) might be needed.
+- useful for batch sampling for situations in which taking a large number of iid
+ samples (e.g. to compute expectations) might be needed.

 ## Method

-The sampling is done using the tridiagonal method of Dumitriu--Edelman and Killip--Nenciu, following the paper by Gautier--Bardenet--Valko (namely the conventions and notation of Theorems 2.1, 2.2, and 2.3 of the latter).
+The sampling is done using the tridiagonal method of Dumitriu--Edelman and
+ Killip--Nenciu, following the paper by Gautier--Bardenet--Valko
+ (namely the conventions and notation of Thm 2.1, 2.2, and 2.3 of the latter).
  See the references for links.

 ## Dependencies

 It uses ```LinearAlgebra```, ```Random```, and ```Distributions```

 ## Other similar packages